Localizing Sources of Variability in Crowded TESS Photometry: Simulations

 \section{Simulations}

-To assess the performance of our method under ideal conditions, we simulated TESS-like pixel data for three scenarios.
+To assess the performance of our method under ideal conditions, we simulated TESS-like pixel data for four scenarios.
 These tests provide empirical evidence that our implementation of this method recovers accurate variable source positions, and that the intrinsic uncertainties given by the fitting procedure closely match the residuals.
-The three situations we simulated are as follows: \begin{enumerate} \item An isolated star that is variable with different amplitudes relative to noise. \item A star that is at varying distances to the edge of a TPF. \item Two blended stars at varying separations from each other. \end{enumerate}
+The four situations we simulated are as follows: \begin{enumerate} \item An isolated star that is variable with different amplitudes relative to noise. \item A star that is at varying distances to the edge of a TPF. \item Two blended stars at varying separations from each other. \item Two blended variable stars with some variability frequencies in common. \end{enumerate}

 For these simulations, we approximate TESS TPF data by generating sequences of 11x11 pixel images every 2\,min for a duration of 27 days.
 Light from each star is distributed as a Gaussian across the pixels with a scale factor (standard deviation) of 0.7\,pix.
 These Gaussians are sampled nine times finer than the plate scale in each dimension and integrated over the pixel locations to approximate a TESS PRF.
-In all simulations, the star that is variable is only variable at one signal that has a period of 10 days.
+In the first three simulations, the star that is variable is only variable at one signal that has a period of 10 days.
 Our method will perform better for sources that vary with multiple frequencies, which boosts the effective signal-to-noise for our fitting procedure.
-A 5-pixel cross-shaped aperture centered at the simulated star is used to determine the signal-to-noise.
+A 5-pixel cross-shaped aperture centered at the simulated star is used to determine the signal-to-noise ratio.
 The noise is simulated by adding normally distributed independent random values scaled to the square root of the flux in each pixel of each image.